jonataseduardo/guardrails/docs/pydoc_google.md

 #### 3.2.1 General Rules

-- It is encouraged, but not required, to annotate all the functions in a module.
+It is encouraged, but not required, to annotate all the functions in a module.
+However, it is recommended to use type annotations in the following cases:

-    - At the very least, annotate your public APIs.
-    - Use your judgment to strike a good balance between safety and clarity on one hand, and flexibility on the other.
+- Annotate code as it becomes stable from a types perspective.
-    - Annotate code that is prone to type-related errors (such as previous bugs or complexity).
+- Annotate code that is prone to type-related errors, such as previous bugs or complexity.
 - Annotate code that is difficult to understand.
-    - Annotate code as it becomes stable from a types perspective.
-In many cases, you can annotate all the functions in mature code without sacrificing too much flexibility.
+- Annotate all public APIs.

-- Make sure to familiarize yourself with [PEP-484](https://peps.python.org/pep-0484/).
+Use your judgment to find a good balance between safety and clarity, as well as flexibility.
+Make sure to familiarize yourself with PEP-484: https://peps.python.org/pep-0484/.

 #### 3.2.2 NoneType

-It is recommended to use the explicit form "X | None" instead of the implicit form.
+When a function has an argument of type `NoneType`, it is recommended to use the explicit annotation form `X | None` as shown in the following examples:

-Here are the corrected versions of the functions:

 ```python
 def modern_or_union(a: str | int | None, b: str | None = None) -> str: